 My work tends to involve agency operations, strategy, and leadership.
 This includes advice about agency strategy, client service, project management, recruiting, time management, team management, marketing, and sales/bizdev.

 I work with English-speaking clients anywhere in the world—25 countries so far, on six continents.

 What’s your agency background?

+I’ve been in digital marketing since 1997.
 I’ve run the business side of two digital marketing agencies—one at 100% digital, the other at 70% digital.
 My titles included project manager, operations manager, director of client services, and director of operations.